 With a finance lease, you’ll pay close to the full value of the asset over the agreed term.
 Your lender will decide at the start of the contract how much they expect the asset to be worth by the end, and your final payment will be based on that anticipated value.

-You can apply for a finance lease the same you would for most equipment finance applications.
 You can apply for an operating lease with:

 |Lowest average rate||Average rate for machinery|